Root-finding Approaches for Computing Conformal Prediction Set: Computing Conformal Prediction Set

 The conformal set based on interpolated model fit is then defined as

-Since the map $z \mapsto \tilde\mu_z(\cdot)$ is (or can be made) symmetric, it is immediate to see that $\tilde \Gamma^{(\alpha)}(x_{n+1})$ is a valid conformal set following the same proof technique.
+Since the map $z \mapsto \tilde\mu_z(\cdot)$ is (or can be made) symmetric, it is immediate to see that $\tilde \Gamma^{(\alpha)}(x_{n+1})$ is a valid conformal set following the same proof technique.\\

-We remind that the conformal set can be highly concentrated around its mid point and the typicalness of most candidates is close to zero.
-Whence, we suggest to restrict the query points around an estimate of the conformal set provided by a localization step.
+We remind that the conformal set can be highly concentrated around its midpoint, and the typicalness of most candidates is close to zero.
+Whence, we suggest restricting the query points around an estimate of the conformal set provided by a localization step. \eug{Also, it could be interesting to evaluate the performance of more sophisticated interpolation methods like splines in order to have more symbiosis between the interpolation, and the smoothing of the rank function introduced in the next section.
+Nevertheless, the simplicity of linear interpolation allows an exact calculation of the conformal prediction set because one can easily enumerate the change points of the rank function.
+This is not necessarily preserved with higher order interpolation, and requires further investigation.}

-\begin{remark}[Interpolation of the typicalness map] Given the query points and their corresponding typicalness $(z_1, \pi(z_1)), \cdots, (z_d, \pi(z_d))$, one can also directly learn a function that approximate the typicalness $z \mapsto \pi(z)$.
+\begin{remark}[Interpolation of the typicalness map] Given the query points, and their corresponding typicalness $(z_1, \pi(z_1)), \cdots, (z_d, \pi(z_d))$, one can also directly learn a function that approximate the typicalness $z \mapsto \pi(z)$.
 However, in this case, we could not establish the theoretical coverage guarantee of this method.
-Moreover, when the conformal set is highly localized, most of the $\pi(z_i)$ might be close to zero leading to a flat and poorly interpolated typicalness map. \end{remark}
+Moreover, when the conformal set is highly localized, most of the $\pi(z_i)$ might be close to zero leading to a flat, and poorly interpolated typicalness map. \end{remark}

 Previous discretization approaches did not preserve the coverage guarantee or did it at expensive cost by approximating a model fit path on a wide range, with a high precision at every step, and was restricted to convex problems.
-The interpolation point of view that we provided allows to compute a valid conformal prediction set with arbitrary discretization without loss in the coverage guarantee and without restriction to convex problems.
-Also note that depending on the interpolation used, there is no need to assume that the conforming prediction set is an interval.
+The interpolation point of view that we provided allows us to compute a valid conformal prediction set with arbitrary discretization without loss in the coverage guarantee, and without restriction to convex problems.
+Also note that depending on the interpolation used, there is no need to assume that the conformal prediction set is an interval.
 Indeed, in the case below of piecewise linear interpolation, one can easily enumerate all the change points of the conformal function as in homotopy methods.
 However, in general we also recommend the use of \texttt{rootCP}.
 Finally, note that in the case of the ridge estimator (which is linear in $z$), the exact conformal prediction coincides with that of the interpolation.
-In all our experiments, we have chosen $d=8$.